-Amanda has worked in post-secondary education for twelve years is currently a full-time faculty member and Program Coordinator of Massage Therapy at Humber College.
+Amanda has worked in post-secondary education for twelve years.
 She is also a part-time student pursuing a PhD in Health Research Methodology from McMaster, having completed her Master of Science in the same area in 2014.

 Amanda's prior education includes a Bachelor of Education in Adult Education from Brock University and an Advanced Diploma in Massage Therapy from Centennial College.
 The combined knowledge and experience gained from these credentials has given her expertise as an educator, advocate, mentor, researcher and practitioner.